 Since 2013, RespectAbility has been enabling people with disabilities to achieve economic independence by increasing positive representation in the media, encouraging best practices in employment and training young leaders with disabilities.
 RespectAbility has created the Hollywood Disability Inclusion Toolkit and enhanced the Emmy Award-winning TV show “Born This Way,” starring people with Down syndrome.
 At the political level, RespectAbility focuses on employment by publishing reports on best practices, providing testimony, and creating resources for policy makers.
 By promoting employment opportunities, the organization collaborates with Hollywood writers to promote positive, accurate, and diverse portrayals of disability.

-Says RespectAbility’s president, Jennifer Laszlo Mizrahi, “We are honored to have this recognition and hope to use it as a way to encourage disability leaders and organizations around the world to battle stigmas and advance positive and accurate representation of people with disabilities.
+Says RespectAbility’s founder, Jennifer Laszlo Mizrahi, “We are honored to have this recognition and hope to use it as a way to encourage disability leaders and organizations around the world to battle stigmas and advance positive and accurate representation of people with disabilities.
 You don’t have to be in Hollywood to make a difference.
 Every community has someone with a disability who can partner with you to share a story of success through the news or other media.”

 RespectAbility also trains 25 to 30 young professionals a year, with and without disabilities, to become future leaders of the disability movement.
 To date, graduates of its National Leadership Program have gone on to work at the World Bank, the US Government, Hollywood and top universities.
 To learn more about RespectAbility, go to www.RespectAbility.org.